Table of Contents

 Being a very vast topic it is impractical to learn it all.
-Though it would be fine if you are aware of the latest changes.
+It would be fine if you were aware of the latest changes.

-An online accounting and taxation would cover this topic to make you interview ready.
+Online accounting and taxation would cover this topic to make you interview-ready.

-A balance sheet is a statement which displays the assets, liabilities and equities of a company.
-It used to ascertain its financial position.
+A balance sheet is a statement that displays the assets, liabilities, and equities of a company.
+It is used to ascertain its financial position.

-Ans: The accounting is like a watchdog of an organisation hence it should be very disciplined.
+Ans: Accounting is like a watchdog of an organisation hence it should be very disciplined.